Speeding up an unsteady flow simulation by adaptive BDDC and Krylov subspace recycling: Conclusions

-The second component of the study has been the deflation within PCG combined with Krylov subspace recycling.
-We have tested four strategies of constructing the deflation basis.
-Two strategies were based on storing previous search directions, while the other two were based on approximating eigenvectors of the preconditioned system matrix by harmonic Ritz vectors.
-However, there is a significant difference in our approach from the standard use of the latter.
-Namely, with a preconditioner resulting in eigenvalues bounded from below by one, such as multilevel BDDC, the standard approach for deflating the smallest eigenvalues need not work well, and we propose constructing the deflation basis from approximations of the eigenvectors corresponding to the largest eigenvalues.
-In this regime, the deflation further lowers the upper part of the spectrum of the preconditioned system matrix.
-The increased cost of each iteration due to the deflation has been compensated by the reduced number of iterations needed to converge.
+The second part of the study focused on deflation in PCG combined with Krylov subspace recycling.
+We tested four strategies of constructing the deflation basis: two based on storing previous search directions and two based on harmonic Ritz approximations of eigenvectors.
+Unlike the standard approach, which targets the smallest eigenvalues, we exploit the fact that preconditioners such as multilevel BDDC yield spectra bounded below by one and therefore we propose constructing the deflation basis from approximations of eigenvectors associated with the largest eigenvalues.
+This shifts down the upper end of the spectrum and, despite the higher per-iteration cost, reduces the total number of iterations and overall computational effort.

-The last component towards accelerating the method has been the adaptive selection of the coarse space in BDDC.
-Adaptive BDDC allows to adjust the strength of the preconditioner.
-Based on solving a number of eigenvalue problems for each pair of subdomains sharing a face, the method constructs a coarse space so that the resulting condition number is reduced according to the threshold~$\tau$.
-The smaller the threshold, the more coarse degrees of freedom are defined leading to a smaller number of iterations.
-At the same time, the cost of solving the coarse problem increases making each iteration more expensive.
-Due to a significant time spent in the setup of the adaptive BDDC preconditioner, the approach is beneficial for longer runs.
+The final acceleration component was the adaptive selection of the BDDC coarse space.
+Adaptive BDDC tunes the preconditioner strength by solving local eigenvalue problems on subdomain interfaces and constructing a coarse space that reduces the condition number according to a threshold~$\tau$.
+Smaller values of~$\tau$ introduce more coarse degrees of freedom, decreasing the iteration count but increasing the per-iteration cost.
+Because the setup of the adaptive BDDC preconditioner is relatively expensive, this approach is particularly advantageous for longer simulations.